Best tips for visiting Malta solo

 - It’s common to tip in restaurants – around 10% for good service.

 - Google Offline Maps – At some point during your trip, you’ll more than likely travel to a place where there’s no reception and you may even struggle to find your way around.
 With Google Offline Maps you can now track your location even if you’re offline, by planning your location before you leave your villa or hotel.
-GOM will then direct you to our intended destination and back, without needing reception, which means that you’ll be able to tell if you or your driver ends up taking a wrong turn while on the way back to your hotel room.
+GOM will then direct you to your intended destination and back, without needing reception, which means that you’ll be able to tell if you or your driver ends up taking a wrong turn while on the way back to your hotel room.

 - There is a ferry that runs between Malta and Gozo daily from Chirkewwa Port.
 They run every 45 minutes and it takes just half an hour to get between the two islands.
 Gozo is definitely worth a visit.

-Stroll around this gorgeous city and look at the historical museums, beautiful architecture and lovely views over the sea and neighbour cities.
+Stroll around this gorgeous city and look at the historical museums, beautiful architecture and lovely views over the sea and neighbouring cities.
 The Saint John’s Co-Cathedral may not look too interesting from the outside but just wait until you see what’s inside.
 It’s adorned with gold and contains two superb paintings from Caravaggio.
 Below the marble floor are the tombs of the Grand Masters of the Order of Malta and some other nobles.
 Close to 400 of them are buried there, it’s a must-see for history lovers in Malta.

 Merchant Street and Republic Street are the main commercial streets in Valletta, with multiple stores and restaurants.
-Finally, the Barraka Gardens also called Upper Barraka Garden and Lower Barraka Garden.
+Finally, the Barraka Gardens are also called Upper Barraka Garden and Lower Barraka Garden.

 The lower garden is fairly small but has a photogenic temple.
 The upper garden is bigger, with nice colonnades and a lovely view over the 3 cities.
 You can also see the Saluting Battery, which is an artillery battery used to salute foreign vessels in the past.
 It’s still functioning nowadays and fires every day at noon.